Hurricane Preparedness

 • Set aside money in an emergency fund.
 This can be difficult to do on a tight budget, but can be well worth the effort.
 Start by saving a few extra dollars each week and spread out your 10 days’ worth of supplies shopping to avoid a one-time large expense.

-• How we can help - Enroll in the Save My Change program, set up a Savings Goal account, and look into a SureBalance Checking
+• How we can help - Enroll in the Save My Change program, set up a Savings account, and look into a SureBalance Checking

 • Set aside an emergency credit card.
 If possible, designate one credit card for emergency use only.
 It should have enough available credit to accommodate purchases of food and supplies for a week or more.
 Making purchases on a credit card will help you document disaster-related expenses.